 Power supply: Mains Electricity

-Communications: There is WiFi in the central areas and a computer available for guests' use.
+Communications: There is WiFi in the central areas.

 Health & safety

 Medical care: There is a first-aid kit in the lodge.
 Manta Resort has links to doctors in Pemba who are happy to come out to the lodge if there is an emergency.

 Security measures: The lodge is gated, and there are security guards which patrol during the night and the day.

 Fire safety: There are fire extinguishers dotted around the lodge.